visionati/visionati-image-scanner/README.md

 2. Enter your Visionati API key from [api.visionati.com](https://api.visionati.com).
 3. Select desired AI backends (e.g., OpenAI for descriptions, Google Vision for tags).
 4. Set history depth (default: 10) and choose whether to automatically open the popup after scanning (default: enabled).
+5. Choose your role (default: General) to tailor analysis (e.g., artistic focus for Artist, social media style for Tweet) and enter a custom prompt to guide the analysis (optional).
-5. Save settings.
+6. Save settings.
-6. Right-click an image on any webpage and select "Scan with Visionati."
+7. Right-click an image on any webpage and select "Scan with Visionati."
-7. View results in the popup (if auto-open is enabled) or by clicking the extension icon—navigate history with arrows, reset via options if needed.
+8. View results in the popup (if auto-open is enabled) or by clicking the extension icon—navigate history with arrows, reset via options if needed.

 **Supported Formats**: JPEG, PNG, GIF, WebP.
 **Note**: Unsupported formats like SVG will show the right-click menu but result in an error explaining the supported formats.
 The "Automatically open popup after scan" option is not supported in Firefox; Firefox users must manually click the extension icon to view results.